jadecobra/python_tdd_exercises/source/data_structures/booleans/truth_table/05_binary_operations_4.rst

     :emphasize-lines: 2

         def logical_nor(input_1, input_2):
-            return not p and not q
+            return not input_1 and not input_2
             return False

   the test passes